Lobuche Peak Climbing - 17 Days

 • Start to trek

-• After about 2hrs of trekking we reach Gorakshep
+• After about 2 hours of trekking, we reach Gorakshep

-• Guesthouse check-in + drop of heavy bags
+• Guesthouse check-in + drop off of heavy bags

 • Hike up to Everest Base Camp

-• Enjoy the views from EBC and that of the Khumbu Glacier
+• Enjoy the views from EBC and those of the Khumbu Glacier

 • Head back to Gorakshep